ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-Kubernetes-With-Prometheus.md

 but it also introduced a lot of complexity.
 Monitoring a single application is easy.
 Monitoring hundreds of different services with thousands of instances is an entirely different story.
-SoundCloud's original monitoring set-up consisted of Graphite for gathering metrics, and StatsD for aggregation.
+SoundCloud's original monitoring set-up consisted of Graphite and StatsD, This setup did not suffice for the new, scalable microservices architecture.
-This setup did not suffice the monitoring needs for the new microservices architecture.
+The amount of generated events could not be handled in a reliable way.

 SoundCloud started looking for a new monitoring tool, while keeping the following requirements in mind: